pgorman/dangerjaunt/minirules.md

 ### Spell Books ###

-New magic-users start the game with a spell book containing Read Magic, one spell rolled at random, and one spell chosen by the player.
+New magic-users start the game with a spell book containing Read Magic/Languages, one spell rolled at random, and one spell chosen by the player.
 Upon gaining the ability to cast a higher tier of spells, assume the character, by hook or by crook, has acquired a new spell book containing one chosen and one random spell of that level.
 Additional spells must be researched by the character, found in dank dungeon vaults, or looted from the corpses of enemy casters.